 A naïve young woman of lowly means (Joan Fontaine), whose lack of confidence keeps her from so much as revealing her name, has met the dashing and wealthy Maxim de Winter (Laurence Olivier), owner of the renowned Manderley estate.
 The two marry after a whirlwind courtship of only two weeks.
 It is Maxim’s second marriage; his first wife, Rebecca, tragically drowned in a sailing accident only a year before.

-Quite in love, yet unprepared for the demands her married lifestyle requires, the young bride’s insecurities are played upon by both the forbidding and foreboding long-time Manderley housekeeper, Mrs. Danvers (Judith Anderson) and Rebecca’s rakish cousin, Jack Favell (George Sanders).
+Quite in love, yet unprepared for the demands of her new life, the new bride finds her insecurities played upon by both the forbidding and foreboding long-time Manderley housekeeper, Mrs. Danvers (Judith Anderson) and Rebecca’s rakish cousin, Jack Favell (George Sanders).
 The late Rebecca still has a stronghold on the entire estate, and the new Mrs. de Winter finds herself faltering under it.

 An unexpected discovery leads to a shocking revelation, and the newlywed couple teeter on the brink of credibility and consequences.

 The first American film directed by Alfred Hitchcock, Rebecca was nominated for 11 Academy Awards, including Best Director, Best Actor and Best Actress.
 It won two, for Best Picture and Best Cinematography, Black & White.

 Based on the now-classic novel of the same name by Daphne du Maurier, the film is true to the book in virtually every way, save for a plot element that was necessary to change to meet Motion Picture Production Code standards.
 Hitchcock deftly worked that change so it is barely notable in the overall storytelling, and the impact of the story is not lessened.

 Fontaine’s performance in particular is noteworthy; the subtle changes in her demeanor tell the bride’s story.
 While Fontaine had appeared in several films before this time, including small roles in Gunga Din and The Women, this became a breakout role for her.
 It led to other significant parts, including the lead in Suspicion the following year, for which she won the Oscar.